NECOTIS/Adeli-Timbre-Hierarchical-Model/README.md

 We provide some example uses of the filterbank in the ```example``` folder

 ### Feature extraction
-The filterbank can be used to extract features for MIR or machine learning purposes.
+The model can be used to extract features for MIR or machine learning purposes.

 The three main features provided by the filterbank are :
 * A perceptually scaled spectral envelope